Operation Silbertanne

-Operation Silbertanne (silver fir) was the codename of a series of executions that were committed between September 1943 and September 1944 during the German occupation of the Netherlands.
-The executions were carried out by a death squad composed of Dutch members of the SS and Dutch veterans of the Eastern Front.
+Operation Silbertanne (silver fir) was the code name of executions that were committed between September 1943 and September 1944 during the German occupation of the Netherlands.
+The executions were carried out by a death squad composed of Nederlandsche SS (Dutch members of the SS) and Dutch veterans of the Eastern Front.

 Background

-After Adolf Hitler approved Anton Mussert as "Leider van het Nederlandse Volk" (Leader of the Dutch People) in December 1942, he was allowed to form a national government institute, a Dutch shadow cabinet called "Gemachtigden van den Leider", which advised Reichskommissar Arthur Seyss-Inquart from 1 February 1943.
+After Adolf Hitler approved Anton Mussert as Leider van het Nederlandse Volk (Leader of the Dutch People) in December 1942, he was allowed to form a national government institute, a Dutch shadow cabinet called 'Gemachtigden van den Leider', which advised Reichskommissar Arthur Seyss-Inquart from 1 February 1943.
 The institute consisted of a number of deputies in charge of defined functions or departments within the administration.

-On 4 February 1943, Retired General and Rijkscommissaris Hendrik Seyffardt, already head of the Dutch SS volunteer group Vrijwilligerslegioen Nederland, was announced through the press as “Deputy for Special Services”.
-As a result, the Communist resistance group CS-6 under Dr. Gerrit Kastein (named after its address, 6 Corelli Street, in Amsterdam), concluded that the new institute would eventually lead to a National-Socialist government, which would then introduce general conscription to enable the call-up of Dutch nationals to the Eastern Front.
-However, in reality the Nazis only saw Mussert and the NSB as a useful Dutch tool to enable general co-operation, and furthermore, Seyss-Inquart had assured Mussert after his December 1942 meeting with Hitler that general conscription was not on the agenda.
-However, CS-6 assessed that Seyffardt was the most important person within the new institute who was eligible for an attack, after the heavily-protected Mussert.
+On 4 February 1943, Retired General and Rijkscommissaris Hendrik Seyffardt, already head of the Dutch SS volunteer group Vrijwilligerslegioen Nederland, was announced through the press as "Deputy for Special Services".
+As a result, the Communist resistance group CS-6 (Dr. Gerrit Kastein) named after its address, 6 Corelli Street, in Amsterdam, concluded that the new institute would eventually lead to a National-Socialist government, which would then introduce general conscription to enable the call-up of Dutch nationals to the Eastern Front.
+The Nazis only saw Mussert and the NSB as a useful Dutch tool to enable general co-operation and Seyss-Inquart had assured Mussert after his December 1942 meeting with Hitler, that general conscription was not on the agenda.
+CS-6 thought that Seyffardt was the most important person within the new institute who was eligible for an attack, after the heavily-protected Mussert.

 After approval from the Dutch government in exile in London, on the evening of Friday 5 February 1943, after answering a knock at his front door in Scheveningen, The Hague, Seyffardt was shot twice by student Jan Verleun who had accompanied Dr. Kastein on the mission.
 A day later Seyffardt succumbed to his injuries in hospital.
 A private military ceremony was arranged at the Binnenhof, attended by family and friends and with Mussert in attendance, after which Seyffardt was cremated.
-On 7 February, CS-6 shot fellow institute member “Gemachtigde voor de Volksvoorlichting” (Attorney for the national relations) Hermannus Reydon and his wife.
+On 7 February, CS-6 shot fellow institute member Gemachtigde voor de Volksvoorlichting (Attorney for the national relations) Hermannus Reydon and his wife.
 His wife died on the spot, while Reydon died on 24 August of his injuries.
 The gun used in this attack had been given to Dr. Kastein by Sicherheitsdienst (SD) agent Anton van der Waals, who after tracking him back through information, arrested him on 19 February.
 Two days later Dr. Kastein committed suicide so as not to give away Dutch Resistance information under torture.